dream-gcm/dream-docker/2025-05-12_tuto-install-participants.md

 # 2 Install the Docker Desktop app
 _[These steps have to be done once for all.]_

-* Go to the website: [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop) and click on `DOWNLOAD the DOCKER APP`.
+* Go to the website: [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop) and click on the blue button `DOWNLOAD the DOCKER APP`.
-* There is a version for Mac OS, Linux and Windows plateforms (however we won't be able to fully support WIndows users.
-You'll be on your own).
+* There is a version for Mac OS, Linux and Windows plateforms (however we won't be able to provide full support for Windows users - you'll be on your own).

 # 3 Load the DREAM Docker image
 _[These steps have to be done once for all.]_

-* Launch the Docker Desktop app.
+* Launch the Docker Desktop app (double-click on the icon).
 It opens a window that you can then close.
 Docker will now run in the background and the Docker commands are now available in your terminal.
 * In a terminal, run the docker command below to download the DREAM Docker image on your local machine.
 It might take a while to download depending on your internet connexion.
 ```
 docker pull  ghcr.io/dream-gcm/dreamgcm-env:latest